-In wholly exceptional circumstances the Pay Committee can use its discretion to exceed the 25% limit on temporary payments to Headteachers, as set out in paragraph 10 of the STPCD.
-However, before agreeing to do so, it will seek the agreement of the LGB which in turn will seek advice from TPAT before providing such agreement.
-In such circumstances where discretion is exercised by the LGB with regard to the Headteacher's pay, this will be formally discussed and agreed by the LGB and the rationale will be recorded in the minutes of the LGB meeting.
+In wholly exceptional circumstances the Trust can use its discretion to exceed the 25% limit on temporary payments to Headteachers, as set out in paragraph 10 of the STPCD.
+In such circumstances where discretion is exercised by the Trust with regard to the Headteacher's pay, this will be formally discussed and agreed by the Trust and the rationale will be recorded in the minutes of the meeting.

-17.10 If a Headteacher takes on permanent accountability for one or more additional schools, changes to pay ranges will be determined on a case by case basis.
+14.8 If a Headteacher takes on permanent accountability for one or more additional schools, changes to pay ranges will be determined on a case by case basis.

-17.11 Leadership Professional Responsibilities
+14.9 Leadership Professional Responsibilities